-- The definition of a data type to represent the results set - The definition of a template of values for each element of the data type to be matched.

-• The definition of a test events sequence with possible alternative paths.
+- The definition of a data type to represent the results set - The definition of a template of values for each element of the data type to be matched. - The definition of a test events sequence with possible alternative paths.

 In contrast to unit testing approaches, TTCN-3 is more behavior oriented.
-This includes the results of several consecutive events where the current state of the database is dependent on all previous steps.
+This includes being able to correlate the results of several consecutive events where the current state of the database is dependent on all previous steps.

-3.1 Data typing
+3.1 Data Typing